 The human body was designed to be in motion, and nearly everyone, even arthritis sufferers and athletes, can benefit from a regular exercise routine.
 John Hopkins Medicine’s Arthritis Center suggests three goals for creating an exercise program for arthritis patients: (1) preserve or restore range of motion and flexibility around affected joints, 2) increase muscle strength and endurance, and 3) increase aerobic conditioning to improve mood and decrease health risks associated with a sedentary lifestyle.

 Does Exercise Make Arthritis Worse?

-Some people are worried that exercise contributes to arthritis and can make the symptoms worse.
+Some athletes are worried that exercise contributes to arthritis and can make the symptoms worse.
 However, research shows that this is not the case.
 Medical researchers have not found a link between exercise and arthritis of the knee, for example, which is one of the most common body parts that arthritis affects.
 Other studies have found that there is no strong evidence to suggest that vigorous low-impact exercise is associated with accelerated development of osteoarthritis, in particular.

 Exercise as Arthritis Therapy